andrewmclagan/react-env/README.md

 $ react-env <command with arguments> --env /path/to/.env.foo --env /path/to/.env.bar --dest /path/to/build
 ```

 This will generate a `env.js` file in the dest directory `/path/to/build` and then run the command.
-The command will have all the environment variable available in `process.env`, great for server side rending and other use-cases.
+The command will have all the environment variable available in `process.env`, great for server side rendering and other use-cases.

 * `<command>`

 You may pass a command, such as a nodejs entry file to the `react-env` cli tool.
-The command will have all the environment variable available in `process.env`, great for server side rending and other use-cases.
+The command will have all the environment variable available in `process.env`, great for server side rendering and other use-cases.

 * `--env` **(default: null)**